samuelzamvil/jamf-recon-on-login/README.md

 - Modify the script paths if your Jamf installation is in a non-standard location.
 - Adjust the sleep duration in the `recon_on_login_then_self_destruct.sh` script if needed.

+## Troubleshooting

+- Check the Jamf Pro policy logs to ensure the script is running as expected.
+- If the Recon isn't triggering, verify that the LaunchAgent and LaunchDaemon are being created correctly.
+- Ensure that the script has the necessary permissions to run on the target machines.

 ## Author